mrash/afl-cov/README.md

 [+] Function 'validate_cmd_mag()' executed by: id:000002,orig:somestr384.start
 ```

-An equivalent way of searching the coverage results is to just `grep` the function
+An equivalent way of searching the coverage results is to just `grep` the
-from the `cov/id-delta-cov` file described below.
-Note the number _"3"_ in the output
+function from the `cov/id-delta-cov` file described below.
+The number _"3"_ in
-below is the AFL cycle number where the function is first executed:
+the output below is the AFL cycle number where the function is first executed:

 ```bash
 $ grep validate_cmd_msg /path/to/afl-fuzz-output/cov/id-delta-cov